pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 - Use the 'cp' command to copy files
 ```
-$ cp /home/bob/bobvilet.txt '/home/paul/'
+$ cp /home/bob/bobfilet.txt '/home/paul/'
 ```

-- Remove a file or directory with 'rm' remove command
+- Remove a file or directory with 'rm' remove command.
+Note be careful with 'rm -r' as removes through the directory and below recursviley.

-- Use 'cp -r' recuresively copy files
+- Also you can use -r to recurseviley do other activities.
+For example use 'cp -r' recuresively copy files

-- You can read the contents of file with the 'cat' of concatenate file
+- You can read the contents of file with the 'cat' command (concatenate).
 ```
 $ cat bobfile.txt
 ```